|PINE NEEDLE FARM

 Each skein for sale is one of a kind, so get it quick if you like what you see!

 |LEARN THE PROCESS!

-of their cashmere.
-For instance black goats have either a brown, gray, silver, or cream
+cashmere.
+For instance black goats have either a grey/brown (which I call Aspen), silver, or cream

 colored cashmere.
 A grey goat does not mean it will produce grey cashmere.
 There is no such thing as

 natural black cashmere, it is all dyed.
 All the other colored goats have cashmere ranging from an